rahra/endoor/README.md

 ethtool -K eth1 lro off
 ```

-These 2 network interfaces must be unconfigured and silent.
-That means set it
+These 2 network interfaces shoud be completely unconfigured and silent.
+That
-up in such a way that there are no IP addresses configured and the DHCP client
+means set it up in such a way that there are no IP addresses configured and the
-has to be disabled.
+DHCP client has to be disabled (otherwise the Endoor device may reveal itself).

 If you use a Raspberry Pi, edit the file `/etc/dhcpcd.conf` and add the
 following 2 lines (assuming eth0 and eth1 are the inside and the outside